dreayoung/2Peers/CONTRIBUTING.md

 git remote add upstream https://github.com/2Peers/2Peers.git
 ```

-### Cut a namespaced feature branch from master
+### Create a new branch from main or master and use one of the following prefixes:

-Your branch should follow this naming convention:
   - bug/...
   - feat/...
   - test/...
   - doc/...
   - refactor/...

-These commands will help you do this:
+Command to make a new branch:

 ``` bash